ThomasCross257/Portfolio/content/about.md

         From resolving critical issues that saved contracts to simple issues with printers, I've resolved a great deal of issues from different operating systems and platforms, while maintaining an air of calm and professionality.
     {{< /card >}}
 {{< /card-group >}}

-As for a little bit of information about myself, I enjoy baking and excercising, along with doing a variety of different personal projects including but not limited to photography, abstract digital artwork and video editing.